dmarell/dvision/README.md

 ## API usage

-Call requestMotionDetection with information of camera name, thresholds and areas of interest in the image, and the image.
+Call image-analyze-request along with the image to analyze.
 Next, call the same request again with another image.
-The response is motion between the two requests, or null if no motion was detected.
+The response contains motion between the two requests and detected faces.

 ## Build and run